vlukjanenko/practical_test_server/readme.md

 - main.js
 ___

-In browser you can go to (change PORT to it`s value)
+After successful run, in browser you can go to (change PORT to it`s value)
 - localhost:PORT - for frontend
 - localhost:PORT/api-docs - for Swagger doc